weilu/cb-helloblock/README.md

 #### Addresses.Transactions

-Returns a list of transaction summaries related to this Address (as an input or output) filtered by a minimum block height.
+Returns a array of transaction summaries related to this Address (as an input or output) filtered by a minimum block height.

 **Parameters**: filter by minimum blockHeight